 The subsurface resistivity structure in high temperature geothermal fields therefore reflects the hydrothermal alteration.
 The primary minerals in the host rock matrix are transformed into different minerals because of water-rock interaction and chemical transport by the geothermal fluids.
 Alteration minerals depend on the type of primary minerals and the chemical composition of the geothermal fluid but mainly on temperature, but porosity and premeability also control the intensity of the alteration.
-If the alteration and temperature are in equilibrium the subsurface resistivity structure reflects not only the alteration but also which temperature to expect.
+If the alteration but also which temperature to expect.
 This was an important finding, because if the temperature that produced the alteration mineralogy prevails, the resistivity structure can be used to predict the temperature.
 But if cooling occurs, the alteration remains and so does the resistivity structure.
-The resistivity structure can therefore in most cases be regarded as a "maximum thermo-meter".
+The resistivity structure can therefore in most cases be regarded as a "maximum thermometer".
 However, it has occurred that alteration minerals have indicated lower temperature than measured in the wells.
-This has been interpreted as being due to a young system being heated up and the alteration is lagging behind, still not in equilibrium with the temperature.
+This has been interpreted as being due to a young system being heated up and the alteration is lagging behind. still not in equilibrium with the temperature.